AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-06-how-to-deep-link-from-notification-in-react-native.md

 ### What are we building?

-In last article we learned about how to implement deeplink in react native app with react navigation v5.
+In the last article, we learned about how to implement deep-links in the react native app with react-navigation v5.

-In this article we will look on how to **deeplink content in app from notitifcation**
+In this article, we will look at **how to deep-link content in the app from the notification**.

-We will use below deeplinks and see how app behaves when these deeplink are received in notification and user tap on notification.
+We will use the below deep links and see how the app behaves when this deep link is received in the notification and the user tap on the notification.
-- `demo://app/home/:id` - This deep link will open the home screen of the app and will pass id as param/props to the home screen
+- `demo://app/home/:id` - This deep link will open the `home` screen of the app and will pass `id` as param/props to the `home` screen
-- `demo://app/profile/:id` - This deep link will open the profile screen of the app and will pass id as param/props to the profile screen
+- `demo://app/profile/:id` - This deep link will open the `profile` screen of the app and will pass `id` as param/props to the `profile` screen
-- `demo://app/notifications` - This deep link will open the notifications screen of the app
+- `demo://app/notifications` - This deep link will open the `notifications` screen of the app
-- `demo://app/settings` - This deep link will open the notifications screen of the app
+- `demo://app/settings` - This deep link will open the `settings` screen of the app

 After the implementation of the deep link with notification, the app will behave as shown here.